JuanJFarina/juanjfarina.github.io/drafts/project_management.md

 - Schedule regular _Stats Update Meetings_ in order to keep track of development
-- Keep track of project's % of completion and baseline deviation
+- Keep track of project's % of completion and baseline deviation (either by delays in delivery or by client change requests)
-- Schedule meetings to plan ahead the work left to be done
+- Schedule meetings to plan ahead the work for future increments
 - Schedule meetings with stakeholders and manage their expectations
-- Keep track of meeting's summaries and business decisions that are taken
+- Document meeting's summaries and business decisions that are taken
 - Schedule meetings to reflect on past work and improve

 Depending on the type of agreement/billing of the project, client's change